hslayers/hslayers-ng/projects/hslayers/README.md

 ```

 ## Back-end
 HSLayers-NG can be used as a client-only single-page-application without any need for additional server components.
-But incorporating at least some unlocks some great features of HSLayers-NG.
-Here is the list of recommended server-side components:
+But incorporating at least some server-side components unlocks some great features of HSLayers-NG.
+Here is a list of recommended server-side components:

 + **[hslayers-server](./projects/hslayers-server)** - a simple [cors-anywhere](https://www.npmjs.com/package/cors-anywhere) based proxy server which can be used to overcome [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restrictions, fill API keys for services such as [Geonames](https://www.geonames.org/) used for search and other tasks.
 Copying and modifying the .env file to preserve secrets and not expose them for everyone and all kinds of requests will be necessary.
 + [Layman](https://github.com/LayerManager/layman) - geospatial data catalogue, map composition catalogue